NVukobrat/GANs-Indoor-Scene-Recognition/README.md

 This model has intended to expand a currently available dataset of indoor scene images.
 Because of hardware and time limitations, this is not fully achieved.
 However, in the moment of overcoming these constraints, the same code could be used in order to get better outcomes.

-Bellow are specified OS and Hardware elements used during this project R&D with additional notes to answer FAQ.
+Bellow are specified OS and Hardware elements used during this project R&D, explanation of the used dataset and additional notes to answer FAQ.
 Besides this, most of the documentation consists of cases in which models were trained.
-Those cases consist of conclusions, image lists used during training, generator samples on arbitrarily chosen epochs, and models accuracy during epochs.
+Those cases consist of conclusions, image lists used during training, generator samples on arbitrarily chosen epochs, and models loss and accuracy during epochs.
 These cases are intended to give more intuition on how GANs tries to solve the given problem.

 ## OS and Hardware
 - **OS:** Ubuntu 19.04